ArantesJoao/yieldly/API_DOCUMENTATION.md

 **Response:** Created account object with 201 status.

 **Behavior:**
-- If `initialBalanceMinor` is provided, creates a LedgerEntry with IncreaseType="Contribution"
+- If `initialBalanceMinor` is provided, creates a LedgerEntry with IncreaseType="Deposit" and note="Initial balance"
 - Updates DailyAccountSummary for the affected date
 - Members limited to 1 account total